-Answer: Difference between Personal Income and Personal Disposable
+Answer: Difference between Personal Income and Personal Disposable Income

-Personal Income Disposable Income 1.
-Personal income is a measure of actual current income receipts of persons from all sources which may or may not be earned from productive activities during a given period of time.
+Personal Income Disposable Income 1. of actual current income receipts of persons from all sources which may or may not be earned from productive activities during a given period of time.
 In other words, it is the income 'actually paid out' to the Disposable personal income is a measure of amount of the money in the hands of the individuals that is available for their consumption or savings.
 Disposable personal income is derived from personal income by subtracting the direct taxes paid by individuals and other compulsory payments made to the government.
-DI = PI - Personal Income Taxes 2. includes direct taxes and fines It is a narrow concept and does not include both direct taxes and miscellaneous Govt. receipts.
-3. Whole of this income cannot be disposed of upon consumption and savings. · 4.
+DI = PI - Personal Income Taxes 2.
+It is a broader concept as it includes direct taxes and fines and fees of Govt. administration.
+3. Whole of this income cannot be disposed of upon consumption and savings. · · · 4.
 It includes direct taxes, income tax, wealth tax, etc. It does not include such taxes.